 Climate change threatens the very foundations of children’s health – access to clean air, water, fresh food and a safe environment.
 The damage caused by climate change is impacting our control of infectious diseases and threatens the social and economic stability of our children.

 Currently, over 80% of global disease due to climate change impacts children, predominantly in developing countries.
 Those least responsible and least able to care for themselves are living the consequences of our climate inaction.

 Children are not simply small adults.
 Children are biologically and psychologically more vulnerable than adults to the physical trauma, psycho-social stress, nutritional deprivation, infectious agents, and heat waves associated with climate change impacts.

-And there are delayed, long term impacts that could persists throughout their lives.
-Trauma and adversity in early life has long term effects on the development and function of all organ systems, and can increase the risk of many chronic diseases in later life and shorten life expectancy.
+Mental and emotional impacts on children from climate change include increased levels of post-traumatic stress disorder, depression, anxiety, phobias, sleep disorders, attachment disorders and substance abuse.
+Trauma and adversity in early life have long term effects on the development and function of all organ systems, increasing the risk of many chronic diseases in later life and shorten life expectancy.